Zaloog/Zaloog/README.md

 -->

 ## About Me
-IT Business Engineer from Cologne, Germany.
+IT Business Engineer from Cologne, Germany

-In my freetime I contribute to open-source software and also maintain some CLI developer tools and libraries myself.
+- Terminal enthusiast
-As a self-driven learner, I deepen my expertise by building projects to explore and learn about new technologies and frameworks.
+- OSS contributor and maintainer of several Python CLI tools and libraries

 ## Coffee Announcement